-According to a piece on ways to deodorize your clothes by Victoria on GreenIdeasReview.com, spraying cheap vodka on an odor actually works wonders.
-However, she noted that a light spritz won't do the trick and that you really have to saturate the area at hand, so make sure you leave ample time for drying (or have a hair dryer on hand).
-Also, she noted that this method only treats odors, not stains.
+Spraying cheap vodka on an odor actually works wonders.
+However, a light spritz won't do the trick.
+You really have to saturate the area at hand, so make sure you leave ample time for drying (or have a hair dryer on hand).

 7. Perfume It Up!